Skip to main content

 Treatment or prevention of influenza:

-5 years and older with a body weight of less than 20 kg: 2 mg/kg as a single dose (oral suspension only)
+5 years and older with a body weight of at least 80 kg (176 lbs or more): 80 mg taken as a single dose

-5 years and older with a body weight of at least 80 kg: 80 mg taken as a single dose
+5 years and older with a body weight of less than 20 kg (44 lbs): 2 mg/kg as a single dose (oral suspension only)

-How long is the typical treatment?
-Treatment of influenza: 5 days
+How long is the typical treatment?Treatment of influenza: 5 days

 Prevention of influenza: 10 days

-*Preventative treatment during a community outbreak may last up to 6 weeks
+*Preventive treatment during a community outbreak may last up to 6 weeks

 Treatment or prevention of influenza: 1 day with a single dose

-Who typically uses the medication?
-Treatment of influenza: Adults, children, and infants 2 weeks of age and older
+Who typically uses the medication?Treatment of influenza: Adults, children, and infants 2 weeks of age and older

-Prevention of influenza: Adults, and children 1 year of age and older
+Prevention of influenza: Adults and children 1 year of age and older

 Conditions treated by Tamiflu and Xofluza

-Tamiflu and Xofluza can also be used to help prevent the flu in those in close contact with an infected individual.
+Tamiflu and Xofluza can also be used to help prevent the flu (prophylaxis) in those in close contact with an infected individual.
 People with a higher risk of flu complications include those living in an area with a viral outbreak or those with a compromised immune system because of underlying medical conditions.

 As antiviral treatments, Tamiflu and Xofluza are ineffective against fungal, parasitic, or bacterial infections.
-Use the following table to compare the approved medical uses and off-label uses of Tamiflu and Xofluza.

 Is Tamiflu or Xofluza more effective?